alex-elivate/blue-speaker/README.md

+# What is this?

+My Sony SRS XB12 stopped connecting over bluetooth so I replaced the board with an ESP32, small amp, and battery charger.  $15 total.

 # Blue Speaker - ESP32 Bluetooth A2DP Speaker

 A Bluetooth audio receiver for ESP32 that streams A2DP audio to an I2S amplifier (MAX98357 or similar).